 Research has consistently shown that taking time off helps to boost employee productivity.
 So, if embraced by your employees, an unlimited vacation policy can make it easier for them to take time off and get the rest they need — meaning they’re more productive during work time.

-Studies have also shown that unlimited paid time off can be linked to higher job satisfaction and a healthier work-life balance.
+Studies have also shown that unlimited paid time off can be linked to higher job satisfaction, a healthier work-life balance, and a better workplace culture.
 One such study, a survey of over 1,000 working professionals in the United States conducted by Joblist, found that 61.9% of employees who have unlimited time off reported a healthy work-life balance (compared to 53.4% of those with a 2-week vacation allowance per year).

 It’s great for recruiting and retention

-In the wake of The Great Resignation, companies who want to recruit and retain the best candidates will need to make sure their benefits packages are up to scratch.
+Companies who want to recruit and retain the best candidates will need to make sure their benefits packages are desirable.
 An unlimited vacation policy can work wonders when it comes to attracting and keeping employees.

 In fact, unlimited paid time off is frequently cited as one of the main reasons people choose to start a new job.
 This goes hand-in-hand with a growing desire for flexibility, with one study finding that 63% of employees believe that flexibility would make them feel more empowered.

-It helps to establish a culture of trust
+It helps to establish a workplace culture of trust

 It may actually discourage people from taking time off

 This is one of the most-discussed drawbacks of this policy.
-While you might think that it leaves the door wide open for employees to take advantage, the opposite is often true.
+While you might think that it leaves the door open for employees to use, the opposite is often true.
 One study found that, on average, employees with unlimited vacation plans took fewer vacation days than those with a fixed annual allowance.